ibm-cloud-docs/codeengine/deploy.md

 ### Updating your app with the CLI
 {: #update-app-cli}

-To update your app from the CLI, use the `app update` command.
+To update your app with the CLI, use the `app update` command.
 This command requires the name of the app that you want to update and also allows other optional arguments.
 For a complete listing of options, see the [`ibmcloud ce app update`](/docs/codeengine?topic=codeengine-cli#cli-application-update) command.
 {: shortdesc}

-Update the application that you created in [Deploying an application from CLI](#deploy-app-cli) to add an environment variable.
+Update the application that you created in [Deploying an application with the CLI](#deploy-app-cli) to add an environment variable.

-The sample `docker.io/ibmcom/hello ` image reads the environment variable `TARGET`, and prints `"Hello ${TARGET}"`.
-If this environment variable is empty, `"Hello World"` is returned.
+The sample `docker.io/ibmcom/hello ` image reads the environment variable `TARGET`, and prints `Hello ${TARGET}`.
+If this environment variable is empty, `Hello World` is returned.
 The following example updates the app to modify the value of the `TARGET` environment variable to `Stranger`.

 1. Run the `application update` command.
 For example,